Battle of Hong Kong: Canadian Army (C Force)

 The Royal Rifles had served only in the Dominion of Newfoundland and New Brunswick, prior to posting to Hong Kong.
 The Winnipeg Grenadiers had been deployed to Jamaica.
 Few Canadian soldiers had field experience, but were nearly fully equipped.
-However, the battalions had only two anti-tank rifles, and no ammunition for 2-inch and 3-inch mortars or for signal pistols.
+However, the battalions had only two anti-tank rifles, and no ammunition for 2-inch and 3-inch mortars or signal pistols.
 These were intended to be supplied after they arrived in Hong Kong.
 Nor did C Force receive its vehicles, as the US merchant ship San Jose carrying them was, at the outbreak of the Pacific War, diverted to Manila, in the Philippine Islands, at the request of the US Government.

 Royal Navy

 The Royal Navy presence at Hong Kong was little more than a token display of defence, with three World War I vintage destroyers, four river gunboats, a new but almost unarmed minelayer and the 2nd Motor Torpedo Boat Flotilla.